B2B Content Marketing Statistics from 2022

 Automate Your Content Strategy

-DemandJump’s Insights show you where you are winning and where you are losing to your competitors around any topic.
-The platform will point out gaps and opportunities to take traffic share, and with one-click SEO-optimized content outlines, you’ll save time in the process.
+We know content marketing can be stressful starting from square one.
+DemandJump’s insight reports help you build a pillar based marketing strategy to create content that brings in organic traffic.
+Our reports show you what keywords you rank high on and where you are ranking lower than your competitors around any topic.
+Our platform will point out gaps and opportunities to take traffic share, and with one-click SEO-optimized content outlines, you’ll save time in the process.
+At DemandJump, we give you the tools to take your content to the next level and reach page one!

 - Attribution Tracking